calumgrant/logical/docs/worklist.md

 - Output number of errors.
 - `not` should fail early (optimization) - see the primes1.dl example
 - `or` join both branches if the same variables are bound in all branches.
+- Ressurect the ramp and persist projects.
+Probably persist mainly.

 - Warning about empty predicates with no facts or rules.
 - Optimization: Tables should assume a single type, then fall back onto polymorphic behaviour which is slower.